Visit Heidelberg, Germany

 A sprawling hillside castle, a medieval old town and a romantic cityscape in Heidelberg

 Nestled in a thickly forested area and bisected by the Neckar River, Heidelberg has long drawn visitors to its romantic cityscape.
-The gentle arches of the old stone bridge, the uniformly red-roofed buildings and the imposing castle keeping watch from a hillside all together give the city an enchanted feel that’s accented by its place in history as the heart of the German Romanticism movement.
+This was the heart of the German Romanticism movement, which helped to define the city's architecture, including the gently arched old stone bridge, red-roofed buildings and the imposing castle keeping watch from a hillside.

 Home of Heidelburg University, founded in 1386, Heidelberg is also a historic literary hub.
 Here you can stroll among the same cobblestones as Johann Wolfgang von Goethe and Joseph von Eichendorff.
 To get a feel for the city’s history, we can arrange a walking tour, where you’ll see the past come to life through the stories told by your guide.

 Heidelburg is located about one hour south of Frankfurt, in the Rhine-Neckar Metropolitan Region and makes a good base for trips to the spa town of Baden-Baden or for a Rhine Valley tour.

 While visiting Heidelberg, it’s impossible to miss the old castle, keeping diligent watch over the town from high on a hillside.
 The sprawling fortress is accessible by a funicular that will drop you off right at the castle.
 Partially in ruins, the castle features varied architecture, and you’ll see some sections featuring a more detailed Renaissance style and others a straightforward medieval look.